dmgoeller/jsapi/README.md

 - `:schemes` - The transfer protocols supported by the operation.
 - `:security_requirements` - See [Specifying security schemes and requirements].
 - `:servers` - See [Specifying API locations].
-- `:summary` - The short summary of the operation.
+- `:summary` - The short description of the operation.
 - `:tags` - The tags to group operations in an OpenAPI document.

 All keywords except `:model`, `:parameters`, `:request_body` and `:responses` are only used to